who-blackbird/who-blackbird.github.io/contents/variant-calling.md

 And visualise them in IGV.

-Mutations in *SGCE* gene [[MIM:159900]](https://www.omim.org/entry/159900) have previously been associated with Myoclonic Dystonia.
-As you can see in the IGV plot, there are multiple deletions in this individual overlaping *SGCE*.
+Mutations in _SGCE_ gene [[MIM:159900]](https://www.omim.org/entry/159900) have previously been associated with Myoclonic Dystonia.
+As you can see in the IGV plot, there are multiple deletions in this individual overlapping _SGCE_.
 This data comes from a patient with Myoclonic Dystonia.
 The deletions you just found have already been seen to be pathogenic.
 Congratulations, you just called variants from long-read sequencing data and identified a pathogenic one associated with disease!
 And actually... a very complex one!